stackfield/mwm/README.md

 # mwm
-Motif Window Manager, this is imported from motif/client/mwm(motif version 2.3.4, Original are in http://motif.ics.com/)
+Motif Window Manager with new non-virtual panner, is imported from motif/client/mwm, made by debguy, where is based on motif 2.5 (https://sourceforge.net/projects/motif250/)